reelfoot lake tennessee

 After many days of travel, he reached the land of the great Choctaw Chief, Copiah.
 Reelfoot then beheld his dream princess, more beautiful than he had ever dared imagine, sitting close by the side of the Chief, her father.
 After they had eaten and smoked the peace pipe, Reelfoot asked for the old chief’s daughter in marriage.
 Old Copiah was filled with wrath because he did not wish his daughter to marry a deformed chief and told Reelfoot that his daughter could only be given in wedlock to a Choctaw chieftain.

 In the midst of the celebration and the marriage rites, the earth began to roll in rhythm with kettledrums and tom-toms.
 The Indians tried to flee to the hills, but the rocking earth made them reel and stagger.
-Chief Reelfoot and his bride reeled also and the Great Spirit stamped his foot in anger.
-The Father of Waters heard and, backing on his course, rushed over Reelfoot’s country.
+Chief Reelfoot and his bride reeled also and the Great Spirit stomped his foot in anger.
+The Father of Waters heard the stomp, and, backing on his course, rushed over Reelfoot’s country.

-Page designed by : The Hometown Network
+Page designed by : Reelfoot.com

 All contents except Mallards on front page and David Maass